This post may contain affiliate links.

 When kids have a grasp of sequencing, they can better understand patterns in the world around them.
 They understand that events, stories, and tasks have a beginning, middle, and end.

 But, how can you teach such an abstract concept to preschoolers?
-How can you teach sequencing which relies on being able to predict what comes next?
+Try one or more of these sequencing activities for preschoolers.

 Teach Sequencing to Preschoolers